jandrade1313/Muun-test/INSTALLATION.md

 ## Installing Essential Tools

 After the installation is complete and you've logged into your new Linux environment, proceed to install the necessary tools.
+Install VirtualBox Guest Additions on Ubuntu 22.04:
+Before you can install VirtualBox Guest Additions, you’ll need some essential packages.
+Run the following command in your terminal to install them:

+$ sudo apt update
+$ sudo apt install build-essential linux-headers-$(uname -r) -y

+Mount the VirtualBox Guest Additions CD Image
+In VirtualBox, go to the “Devices” menu at the top of the virtual machine window and select “Insert Guest Additions CD Image.”
+This action virtually mount the Guest Additions CD image into your virtual machine.

+Now, let’s navigate to the directory containing the VirtualBox Guest Additions CD image.
+In your terminal, run:

+$ cd /media/linuxtechi/VBox_GAs_7.0.4/
+This command takes you to the mounted CD image directory.
+Note that the directory name may vary slightly depending on your VirtualBox version.

+To install VirtualBox Guest Additions, run the following command:

+$ sudo ./VBoxLinuxAdditions.run

+In VirtualBox, go to the “Devices” menu at the top of the virtual machine window and select “Upgrade Guest additions.”
+This action virtually upgrades the gust addition and now we can rezise the vm and copy and paste outside of it

 ## Unnatended updates
 Step 1: Update Ubuntu